Arthur Annesley, 1st Earl of Anglesey: Marriage and legacy

-James' sons succeeded as the 3rd, 4th and 5th earls.
+James's sons succeeded as the 3rd, 4th and 5th earls.
 Richard's second son, Richard (died 1761), succeeded his cousin as the 6th earl, and left a son Arthur (1744–1816), whose legitimacy was doubted and his father's English titles were declared extinct.
 He was summoned to the Irish House of Peers as Viscount Valentia, but was denied his writ to the parliament of Great Britain by a majority of one vote.
 He was created Earl of Mountnorris in 1793 in the Peerage of Ireland.
 All the male descendants of the 1st Earl of Anglesey became extinct in the person of George, 2nd Earl of Mountnorris, in 1844, when the titles of Viscount Valentia and Baron Mountnorris passed to his cousin Arthur (1785–1863), who thus became 10th Viscount Valentia, being descended from the 1st Viscount Valentia the father of the 1st Earl of Anglesey in the Annesley family.
 The 1st viscount was also the ancestor of the Earls Annesley in the Irish peerage.

+Anglesea Street in southside Dublin is named for him; he owned an estate in the area.